grammyjs/storages/packages/dynamodb/README.md

-# Prisma storage adapter for grammY
+# DynamoDB storage adapter for grammY

 Storage adapter that can be used to [store your session data](https://grammy.dev/plugins/session.html) with [AWS DynamoDB](https://aws.amazon.com/dynamodb/) when using sessions.